Tiny fluorescent carbon dots could make cancer treatment safer and more effective

-The light activated drug the University of Sheffield team used was protoporphyrin IX (PpIX).
+The light-activated drug the University of Sheffield team used was protoporphyrin IX (PpIX).

-Dr Frederik Claeyssens from the University’s Department of Materials Science and Engineering, who supervised the research, said: “When the drug was bound to the surface of a carbon dot it was four times less toxic without light while maintaining its cancer-killing effect in a lab model of melanoma skin cancer.
+Dr Frederik Claeyssens from the University’s Department of Materials Science and Engineering, who supervised the research, said: “When the drug was bound to the surface of a carbon dot, it was four times less toxic without light while maintaining its cancer-killing effect in a lab model of melanoma skin cancer.
 This increases the overall effectiveness of the drug.

 “An additional advantage of the carbon dots is that they glow, also known as fluorescence, which makes them very simple to locate.
-We observed that the particles rapidly enter tumour cells and their fluorescence makes it simple to monitor how they move round the body and how they accumulate in tumours.”
+We observed that the particles rapidly enter tumour cells and their fluorescence makes it simple to monitor how they move around the body and how they accumulate in tumours.”

 Jose Ricardo Aguilar Cosme, a PhD Engineering Materials student, said: “The development of new drug delivery approaches can make drugs safer and more effective.
 We hope to expand our research to evaluate the efficiency of carbon dots with drugs commonly used in chemotherapy and more clinically-relevant cancer models.”